unkindled11/goit-markup-hw-03/README.md

-# goit-markup-hw-03
+# goit-markup-hw-02
-Repository of #3 homework
+Repository of #2Homework